Tricktionary/Bandersnatch/README.md

 ![Bandersnatch Picture](images/netflix.jpg)

 ### What is this?
 A re-make of netflix's bandersnatch game as a web app created with Django.
 This is essentially a choose your own adventure book.
-All of the paths are taken from the netflix show.
+All of the paths are based around netflix show.

 ### Possible Paths

 ![Path](images/paths.jpg)
-These are all the possible [paths](https://www.polygon.com/2018/12/29/18159525/black-mirror-bandersnatch-all-endings-guide-netflix) in the game
+These are the inspiration to all the possible [paths](https://www.polygon.com/2018/12/29/18159525/black-mirror-bandersnatch-all-endings-guide-netflix) in the game

 ### Getting Started
 - Make sure you have [python3](https://www.python.org/download/releases/3.0/) installed on your machine and [pip](https://pip.pypa.io/en/stable/installing/)